Maria Montana: Returned to America

 In May she attended and performed in the Central Kentucky Choral Society symphony which was broadcast on radio WHAS in which she sung "Siccome un di Caduto" from The Pearl Fishers.
 Later in May she sang with the Albany, New York, choir for their Mendelssohn concert at the Chancellor's Hall.
-“Wholly delightful was the Albany debut of Miss Marie Montana… Here is an American girl who can challenge most of the finest sopranos in their prime.
-She has everything.
-Purity of tone, that the most accurate instrument could register, poetry of expression and a power that conjures thoughts of great operatic climaxes.…"

 National Music League

 In June Waite won an audition as soprano for the New York Philharmonic Orchestra for an August concert managed by the National Music League, with an aria from Louis by Marc-Antoine Charpentier and in a vocal quartet performance on Giuseppe Verdi's Rigoletto.
 She was soon advertised under their management.
 That performance series was at the Lewisohn Stadium and broadcast over radio WJZ as it was then known in New York, which was widely re-echoed across the NBC radio network.
 The rest of the summer and fall is an unknown.
 The following December she sang at Carnegie Hall with the Cleveland Orchestra which included Israel by Ernest Bloch, La Procesion del Rocio by Joaquín Turina, La Damoisselle Elue by Debussy, and "The Golden General" by Rimksy-Korsakov.
 She also sang with the Women's University Glee Club with Debussy's The Blessed Damozel.